 I would like express my gratitude to Prof. Giulio Sandini because these three years at LIRA-Lab have been a really interesting and important experience.
 His enthusiasm for research has been an incentive and example for my work.
 I'm profoundly indebted to Giorgio Metta who has been a guide along these years; our long discussions and his advices - in person and on messenger - have given a substantial contribution to this work.
-Thanks also to Paul Fitzpatrick who helped me in the final revision of this book.

 I would like to thank all my colleagues at LIRA-Lab for creating an interesting and stimulating environment to work in.
 In particular Matteo Brunettini took care of the lab in the last few months when I made myself almost unreachable while writing the thesis.
-Fabio "I know it all" Berton, because he does know it all and Carlos Beltran who, with particular attention and rigorousness, contributed to the review of the first version of the thesis.
-Those mistakes you might find in the text can only be due to my explicit will not to follow all his advices.
+Fabio "I know it all" Berton, because he does know it all and Carlos Beltran who, with particular attention and rigorousness, contributed to the review of this thesis.
+Those mistakes you might find in the text can only be due to my explicit will to not follow all his advices.
 I take full responsibility for it ©.

 Thanks to the guys at MRG-Lab for keeping me company during quite a few working week-ends and nights: Claudio, Marco, Jacopo, Luca, Massimo and Armando.
-In particular Luca and Massimo for the long conversations, some dinners but most of all... the black dirty market of numbers ©.
-Tac for the long discussions about research, life and future (or no-future ©).
+In particular Luca and Massimo for the long conversations, some dinners but most of all... the black dirty market of numbers (i).
+Tac for the long discussions about research, life and future (or no-future (i)).
 Marco because, from California, kept me up to date on the parties I was missing while writing the thesis...